 I send you greetings from Swarthmore College.
-This year, we welcomed 400 extraordinary individuals (389 first-years and 11 transfers), and I want to thank all of you for your assistance in helping us assemble such a talented group of scholars.
-We look forward to seeing many of you on the road at high school visits, counselor breakfasts, professional conferences, or on Swarthmore's beautiful 425 acre arboreal campus just 11 miles outside of Philadelphia.
+With another admission cycle behind us, we head into the fall energized by the remarkable group of 417 young scholars who have joined us on campus.
+We are also looking forward to seeing many of you on the road at school visits, counselor breakfasts, professional conferences, or on Swarthmore’s beautiful 425 acre arboreal campus just 11 miles outside of Philadelphia.
 The campus is easily accessible by train, plane, or automobile, and Swarthmore is one of the few colleges in the country that has a train station directly at the base of campus!
-Please feel free to call, write, or email me at email@example.com if you have questions or comments.
+Please feel free to call, write, or email me at firstname.lastname@example.org if you have questions or comments.

 Our Commitment to Financial Aid and Diverse Scholars

-This year, the average financial aid award to these students is over $39,000 towards our asking price of $57,870.
-To date, we are still offering loan-free need-based awards for all students receiving grant aid at Swarthmore.
+This year, the average financial aid award to these students is $41,960 towards our asking price of $59,610.
+We are still offering loan-free need-based awards for all students receiving grant aid at Swarthmore.
 Often, the most selective schools have the most competitive need-based aid awards.
 Students, particularly needy ones, should not take high priced schools off of their lists.
 We hope as you encourage your students to take a closer look at Swarthmore, you will know that we have a long-standing commitment to provide financial aid to all students whose potential family resources fall short of our charges.
-Swarthmore College will enter our eighth year as a QuestBridge partner for the academic year 2013-2014.
-This year, we welcomed 20 QuestBridge Scholars to Swarthmore's class of 2017.
+Swarthmore College will enter our ninth year as a QuestBridge partner for the academic year 2014-2015.
+This year, we welcomed 27 QuestBridge Scholars to Swarthmore’s class of 2018.

-This year, Swarthmore College welcomed a first-year class composed of 45% domestic students of color, plus an additional 8% non-U.S. citizens.
-The first-year class comprises 5% African American, 14% Hispanic/Latino/multiracial, 18% Asian American, and 8% multiracial students.
-Another 13% of our first-year students are first generation to college, and 57% attended public or public selective high schools.
+This year, Swarthmore College welcomed a first-year class composed of 40% domestic students of color, plus an additional 13% non-U.S. citizens.
+The first-year class comprises 8% African American, 12% Hispanic/Latino/multiracial, 17% Asian American, 1 Native American, 1 Native Hawaiian, and 3% multiracial students.
+Another 15% of our first-year students are first generation to college, and 55% attended public or public selective high schools.

 Engineering and Dance at Swarthmore